lukeboga/helios-js/docs/compromise-integration.md

 # CompromiseJS Integration for HeliosJS

 This document outlines how HeliosJS integrates [CompromiseJS](https://github.com/spencermountain/compromise) for natural language recurrence pattern processing.
-This integration replaces the previous regex-based transformer with a more robust and maintainable NLP-based solution.

 ## Overview

-HeliosJS now uses CompromiseJS to parse natural language date recurrence patterns like "every Monday," "biweekly," or "monthly until December" into structured RRule options.
+HeliosJS uses CompromiseJS to parse natural language date recurrence patterns like "every Monday," "biweekly," or "monthly until December" into structured RRule options.
 This approach provides:

-- More reliable pattern recognition
+- Reliable pattern recognition
 - Better handling of complex patterns
 - Easier maintenance and extensibility
-- Improved performance for common patterns
+- Improved performance with optimizations

 ## Usage

-The CompromiseJS integration is fully backward compatible with the existing API.
-You can continue using the `transformRecurrencePattern` function as before, or use the new `processRecurrencePattern` function directly:
+The main entry point is the `processRecurrencePattern` function which analyzes natural language patterns and converts them to RRule options:

 ```typescript
 import { processRecurrencePattern } from 'helios-js';